Resveratrol: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 4. Cardiovascular Effects: By increasing nitric oxide (NO) production, suppressing platelet aggregation, and lowering oxidative stress, resveratrol has been found to improve endothelial function, lower blood pressure, and minimize the risk of cardiovascular disease.

-5. Anti-cancer Properties: Resveratrol has been found to suppress the growth and multiplication of cancer cells by causing cell cycle arrest, apoptosis, and autophagy as well as by modifying a number of signaling pathways, including PI3K/Akt and MAPK.
+5. Properties: Resveratrol has been found to suppress the growth and multiplication of cancer cells by causing cell cycle arrest, apoptosis, and autophagy as well as by modifying a number of signaling pathways, including PI3K/Akt and MAPK.

 An old lady is facing the cancer.